-Masthead focuses on advice: what the FSB proposes about advice services and what you need to do to build a strong value proposition based on your choice of advice services.
+Masthead focuses on advice: what the FSCA proposes about advice services and what you need to do to build a strong value proposition based on your choice of advice services.

 3. Define and refine your activities so customers know what they’re paying for